dglazkov/polymath/README.md

 After checking out the repo and activating your environment install dependencies: `pip install -r requirements.txt`

-Every time you add a new depenency, update the dependency list with `pip freeze > requirements.txt`
+Every time you add a new dependency, update the dependency list with `pip freeze > requirements.txt`

 ## Commmunity